rjsf-team/react-jsonschema-form/docs/api-reference/form-props.md

 The value of this prop will be passed to the `name` [HTML attribute on the form](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#attr-name).

-## noHtml5Validate
+## html5Validate

-If set to true, turns off HTML5 validation on the form.
-Set to `true` by default.
+If set to true, turns on HTML5 validation on the form.
+Set to `false` by default.

 ## noValidate